+Mitsubishi i is a five-door, four-passenger hatchback car that falls in the Japanese Kei category produced by Mitsubishi Motors since 2006 and also won the Japanese car of the year in the same year.
 Mitsubishi i is a compact car and was specifically built for urban use with some unique styling.
-The “i” is really great to drive around urban spaces and due to its narrowness, it can be easily parked in the tightest of parking spaces.
+The “i” is really great to drive around urban spaces and due to its narrowness; it can be easily parked in the tightest of parking spaces.

 The “i” featured a light steel structure frame that incorporated the Mitsubishi rear-engine layout.
 With the engine at the rear, in front of the rear wheels, this enabled “i” to have a wheelbase of 255 cm, and the designers utilized this wheelbase to get maximum cabin space out of it.

 Mitsubishi i features a rear-mid engine (RMR) mounted in front of the rear axle, a three-cylinder 0.66-liter 3B20 DOHC MIVEC turbocharged gasoline engine that produces 38 KW (51 HP) at 7000 rpm, and an average consumption of 5.4L/100KM used for the 2006 model.
 In 2007, “i” models had an option for a naturally aspirated 3B20 DOHC MIVEC gasoline engine.
 These engines were mated with a 4-speed automatic transmission.
-Beneath “i” is equipped with a three-link De Dion tube/Watt’ linkage suspension system at the rear and the MacPherson struts at the front.
+Beneath Mitsubishi i is equipped with a three-link De Dion tube/Watt’ linkage suspension system at the rear and the MacPherson struts at the front.

-Mitsubishi i comes with a six-speaker CD stereo system, climate control, power windows, and folding power side mirrors.
+Others are a six-speaker CD stereo system, climate control, power windows, and folding power side mirrors.